 Minecraft 2, if it ever happens, should look much better than the original.
 Minecraft 2 will, of course, retain the charm of the current version, but with spruced-up visuals to make your sharp-edged masterpiece look even more striking.
-Thankfully, there are plenty of Minecraft shaders you can download already to keep you going:
+Thankfully, we have a list of the best Minecraft shaders you can download to keep you going:

 Mod: Continuum Shaders

 Continuum Shaders is an unofficial add-on to the already wonderful SEUS Shader Pack – which you don’t need as a prerequisite for this mod to work.
 Just hit download and pretend Minecraft 2 is here already.
 It certainly looks like it.